Portia (given name)

 Portia is a feminine given name taken from the name of the Roman Porcia gens, which was ultimately derived from the Latin porcus; porcus translates to pig.
 It is best known as a character who disguises herself as a man to act as an imposter judge and save the life of Antonio in William Shakespeare's The Merchant of Venice.
-Porsha is a modern spelling variant.
+Porsha is a modern misspelling variant.